dwrightco1/replicated-kots/README.md

 2. Is the embedded installer omnipotent?
 (It seems to download even if already downloaded)
 3. Is there a log for the embedded installer?
 4. How do you configure serviceType Load-Balancer in embedded clusters?
+5. Make sure the hostname is set and resolvable in local /etc/hosts
+6. Make sure NTS is configured and working (I experienced curl TLS-related errors due to time drift)

 ## Documentation Bugs
 1. URL = https://kots.io/vendor/guides/quickstart